amadejp/Car-FRI-lancer/README.md

 Once the setup is done, meaning Ganache blockchain is running and our smart contracts are deployed, we need to install npm package that allows us to use a local database: *npm install json-server*

 We will essentially need three terminal windows open:
-- truffle console (executed from app root), that should already be running
+- truffle console (execute *truffle console* from app root), that should already be running
 - local server (npm start, executed from /app)*
 - local database (exectue *npx json-server db.json --port 3003* from app root)